liteljaime/junior-infra-task/report.md

 Prometheus is an open source monitoring and alerting toolkit initially built at Soundcloud.
 In 2016, joined the Cloud Native Computing Fundation as the second hosted project, after Kubernetes.

-Prometheus is a pull-based system.
+Works in a pull-based system.
 It sends a scrape request based on the configuration defined in the deployment file.
 The response to this scrape request is stored and parsed in storage along with the metrics for the scrape itself.

 The storage is a custom database on the Prometheus server and can handle a massive influx of data.